Guided Walks in the Lake District

 Private guided scrambling

 Would you like to try scrambling Striding Edge onto Helvellyn?
 You can do this with Lakeland Mountain Guides and hire one of their leaders.
-Due to the nature of scrambling, and to ensure appropriate safety cover for all those on the experience.
-They operate one instructor per 6 people.
+Due to the nature of scrambling and to ensure appropriate safety cover for all those on the experience, they operate one instructor per six people.

 Find more information here.